python/cpython/Doc/c-api/init.rst

 (TLS) which wraps the underlying native TLS implementation to support the Python-level thread local storage API (:class:`threading.local`).
-The CPython C level APIs are similar to those offered by pthreads and Windows: use a thread key and functions to associate a :c:type:`void*` value per thread.
+The CPython C level APIs are similar to those offered by pthreads and Windows: use a thread key and functions to associate a :c:expr:`void*` value per thread.

 The GIL does *not* need to be held when calling these functions; they supply